stts-se/tillstudpub/audio_streaming/README.md

 Clients:

-* Javascript: Point your browser to http://localhost:7651
+* JavaScript: Point your browser to http://localhost:7651

 * `Go` command line client: See folder `gocli`